 Search for Windows PowerShell, right-click the top result, and select the Run as administrator option.

 Type the following command to delete the user account and press Enter:

 Remove-LocalUser -Name "USER_ACCOUNT_NAME"

-In the command, make sure to change USER_ACCOUNT_NAME with the account name you want to remove.
+In the command, change USER_ACCOUNT_NAME with the account name you want to remove.

 After you complete the steps, the account will be deleted from the computer.
 However, the user account data will remain.
-If you want to delete both, account and data, the easiest way is to delete the account using the “Accounts” page from the Settings app.
+If you want to delete both account and data, the easiest way to delete it is using the “Accounts” page from the Settings app.